The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 Death Row/Interscope

 They beg for their life.
 Tupac says, "I ain't gonna kill you.
 We was homeboys once, Pig.
 Once we homeboys, we always homeboys."
-Then he steps aside and two of his crew step forward, about to pull their triggers.
+Then he steps aside and the scene cuts to yellow police tape.

-Shakur had originally tried to insist there was just an issue between him and Wallace, denying that there was some big Coast vs. Coast beef going on, but he eventually started taking more digs at the East Coast scene in general.

-Shakur and Snoop Dogg appeared with Knight on the cover of the New York Times Magazine in January 1996.
-Knight said in the article that Notorious B.I.G.'s wife, Faith Evans, had bought Tupac's flashy outfit, as well as "some other stuff."
-Asked how he thanked her, Shakur said, "I did enough."
+"All names have been changed to protect the innocent," the video taunts at the beginning.

 Mark Davis/BET/Getty Images for BET